KarateTD/thebestdarngirls/README.md

 aws lambda update-function-code --function-name DDDDDDD  --zip-file fileb://OOOOOOO.zip

 ```
-Replace the DDDDDDD with your Lambda Dev function.
+Replace the DDDDDDD with your Lambda Dev function name.
 Replace the OOOOOOO with your desired zip file name.
 Add a manual Testing step to the CodePipeline.
 The Test section above will explain how to use the Alexa Developer Console to test.
 Finally, add a CodeBuild step to push your code to production.
 ```bash
 cd lambda